About the Show

 Throughout his career, Bizet was distressed over his critics’ unwillingness and inability to embrace his music.
-His failures weighed heavily on him, causing him to develop insomnia, as well as an argumentative and nervous disposition, made worse by his neurotic wife and mother-in-law.
-To make matters more intolerable, he suffered from angina and painful abscesses of the throat.
+His failures weighed heavily on him, causing him to develop insomnia and argumentative and nervous disposition, made worse by his neurotic wife and mother-in-law.
+To make matters more intolerable, he suffered from angina and painful absences of the throat.

 Three months after the premiere, Bizet died believing his work a failure.
 Later that year, Carmen was produced in Vienna with the spoken dialogue replaced by recitatives composed by Ernest Guiraud.
 Soon, Carmen began to conquer the entire operatic world, with audiences, critics and musicians singing its praises.
 Richard Strauss believed it to be unrelieved perfection.
-“If you want to learn how to orchestrate,” he said, “don’t study Wagner’s scores, study the score of Carmen.”
+“If you want to learn how to orchestrate, don’t study Wagner’s scores, study the score of Carmen.”

 Although he composed Carmen in the traditional framework of aria and spoken dialogue in an era dominated by Verdi and Wagner, Bizet achieved a vital and original music drama whose naturalism and tragic power profoundly influenced the realistic verismo composers to follow, notably Mascagni and Puccini.

 Carmen had its New York premiere, sung in Italian, on Oct.
-23 1878 at the Mapleson Academy of Music.
+23, 1878, at the Mapleson Academy of Music.
 The Metropolitan Opera first performed it, also in Italian, on Jan.
 5, 1884.
-It was first performed by Opera Tampa on December 2, 2005, under the baton of Maestro Anton Coppola.